codingXpert/Oops-Notes/notes.md

 * Class is a model/template/blueprint/prototype for creating object.
 * Class contains data member and member function together.
-* Class is used to represent/define the properties(variables) and behavior(function/method) of an object.
+* Class is a component used to represent/define the properties(variables) and behavior(function/method) of an object.
 * Properties tells us which types of properties/variable the class have.
 * Behavior tells us about for which purpose/operation this class is created.
 * Class is a logical entity(or we can say it is a logical thinking in general word).